Notes on Annual Plant Descriptions

 Alonsoa (mask flower) H.H.A., 1-1 ½ ft.
-These South American plants thrive in a rich soil and in a sunny position.
-The most showy is A. warscewiczii, with bright scarlet flowers.
+These South American plants thrive in rich soil and in a sunny position.
+The showiest is A. warscewiczii, with bright scarlet flowers.
 There is also a dwarf form known as compacta’, admirable as a pot plant for a cool greenhouse, where it is perennial.
-Sow in February or March under glass, in a temperature of 6o°F ( 6°C) and plant out in May for a summer display.
+Sow in February or March under glass, at a temperature of 6o°F ( 6°C), and plant out in May for a summer display.

 early spring to flower in July and August.
-There are single and double varieties in shades of crimson, pink, yellow and white.
-There is also an annual form which should be sown outside in April to flower from July onwards.
+There are single and double varieties in shades of crimson, pink, yellow, and white.
+There is also an annual form that should be sown outside in April to flower from July onwards.